 1.2.1.
-Principles, Guidelines, Standard Operating Procedures/Processes
+Principles, Guidelines, Standard Operation Procedures/Processes

-- LINK provides you with a set of information and principles you need to perform your duties in a way that is adhered to in a legal and ethical manner. - Our "Code" gives you a broad outline of behavior expected from all of us; our locally developed "Compliance Handbook" enables you to systematically follow the establised processes, and protects you from working beyond required rules and laws.
+- LINK provides you with a set of information and principles you need to perform your duties in a way that is adhered in a legal and ethical manner. - Our "Code" gives you a broad outline of behavior expected from all of us; our local developed "Compliance Handbook" enables you to follow systematically the establised processes and protects you from working beyond required rules and laws.